 Pensacola’s 1932 Old Christ Church

-Perdido Key, Pensacola’s westernmost barrier island is where you can chuck all your worries, grab your flip-flops, drink a cold one and even toss a mullet.
+Perdido Key, Pensacola’s westernmost barrier island is where you can chuck all your worries, grab your flip-flops, drink a cold one, and also even toss a mullet.
 “Perdido” is Spanish for “lost” and there’s plenty of laid-back “beachy” charm to get lost in.
-For the best beaches to chill out, head to the National Seashore or Perdido Key State Park.
+For the best beaches to chill out, head to the National Seashore or also Perdido Key State Park.

 Eat, Eat & Eat More